 SRBs require adequate lubricant film thickness to prevent metal-to-metal contact between rollers and raceways.
 In practice, this means:

-- Avoid over-greasing — excess grease increases internal temperature and can damage seals.
-Follow the manufacturer's fill quantity recommendations
+- Avoid over-greasing.
+Excess grease raises internal temperature and can damage seals.
+Follow the manufacturer's fill quantity recommendations.

 Sealing and Contamination Control